 The Difference Between Cross-Country Skiing and Skate Skiing

 Classic cross-country skiing or skate skiing?
-The choice is yours when you visit the ranch and head out on our 15 km of daily-groomed Nordic trails.
+The choice is yours when you visit the ranch and head out on our 20 km of daily-groomed Nordic trails that feature seven connected loops.
 You’re probably familiar with classic cross-country skiing.
 Skate skiing might be a different story.
 So, we’ve put together this primer to explain the sport.

-You’ll be better equipped to choose the style that best suits the type of White Season adventure you want during your visit.
+You’ll be better equipped to choose the style that best suits the type of winter adventure you want during your visit.

 Before we get into the nuts and bolts, let’s step back for a second to give you some context into the two styles.